-The evaluator has determined that the following subsystems of the TOE are identified as follows:
+The subsystems of the TOE are identified as follows:

-• Cryptography: Contains all functionalities to realize security functionalities with the Hardware Security Module (SM).

-System Audit: Logs all important activities of the TOE.
-For potential discrepancies the GWA will be informed.

-- Networking: Implements the TSFIs IF_GW_WAN, IF_GW_CLS and IF_GW_SRV. - Metering: Responsible for the collection, storage and transport of the meter data. - System Time: Manages the system time and time synchronization. - Boot: Responsible for the secure boot of the TOE. - Operating System: Provides the basis for running applications.
+- Cryptography: Contains all functionalities to realize security functionalities with the Hardware Security Module. - System Audit: Logs all important activities of the TOE.
+For potential discrepancies the GWA will be informed. - Networking: Implements the TSFIs IF_GW_WAN, IF_GW_CLS and IF_GW_SRV. - Metering: Responsible for the collection, storage and transport of the meter data. - System Time: Manages the system time and time synchronization. - Boot: Responsible for the secure boot of the TOE. - Operating System: Provides the basis for running applications.
 It manages the system resources of main memory, non-volatile memory and connected interface blocks. - Hardware: Includes the SMGW hardware: circuit boards, active and passive components including enclosures.